Strategic Planning

 By keeping goals high, objectives achievable, and employees engaged, the DPL is able to measure and track performance, execute on plans, and deliver real, tangible results that better service the people of the City of Denver.

-The final Envisio customer we are looking at today is the New Orleans Public Library (NOPL).
+The final library we’re going to look at is the New Orleans Public Library (NOPL).
 Their strategic plan covers ten years, from 2022-2032, and is a truly inspiring example and reimagining of the public library strategic planning process, which demonstrates how a library can engage with their community.

 NOPL has a bold vision for creating the library as a lifestyle.
 Yep, you read that right: the library is the cool new lifestyle for New Orleanians.
 You can see their new public dashboard for yourself here: